veusz/veusz/Documents/manual-source/datasets.rst

 Reading data
 ============

-Currently Veusz supports reading data from files with text, CSV, HDF5, FITS, 2D text or CSV, QDP, binary and NPY/NPZ formats.
+Veusz can read data from files or the clipboard.
+Currently supported formats are text, CSV, HDF5, FITS, 2D text or CSV, QDP, binary and NPY/NPZ.
 Use the :menuselection:`Data --> Import` dialog to read data, or the importing commands in the API can be used.
 In addition, the user can load or write import plugins in Python which load data into Veusz in an arbitrary format.
 At the moment QDP, binary and NPY/NPZ files are supported with this method.
 The HDF5 file format is the most sophisticated, and is recommended for complex datasets.

 By default, data are "linked" to the file imported from.
 This means